Running a private limited company

 Representation of the company externally

 Unless the company's articles of association stipulate otherwise, it is the collective board which, according to the Private Limited Liability Companies Act, represents the company externally.
-The board can assign signatory powers or power of procuration to board members, the general manager or named persons.
+The board can assign signatory powers or power of procuration to board members, the general manager or named employees.
 Signatory powers and power of procuration can be assigned to one or more people jointly.

 Signature right is an authority to act and sign on behalf of the entity in any situation.